Nourishing the mind, body, and soul along the vegan highway.

 I hope everyone had a wonderful Thanksgiving.
 Ours was made perfect by some great recipes that many of you were kind enough to share.

 First I made the Vegan Turkey Roast by Brian McCarthy, which all of you can see and learn over at Julie's site Everyday Dish.
 I used a flour sack dish cloth to wrap it in because I was out of cheesecloth.
-I also added 1 tsp of poultry seasoning.
-I wish I had an electric meat slicer because this roast is going to make some really kick bootie sandwiches!

 Next item on our menu was The Best Vegan Green Bean Casserole from Susan over at Fat free Vegan.
 Instead of baking this as one large casserole I put it individual dishes.
 Remember my problem with cooked mushroom?
 Well, this recipe is so good I challenge all of you who have a fear of mushrooms to go for it.
 Delicious!!!
 I always hated cream of mushroom soup and was leery, but this mushroom sauce is out of this world!

+You can't have Thanksgiving with out stuffing and gravy and thanks to Bryanna we all ate way to much. :o) Her Bread stuffing and rich brown fat free gravy made our meal a huge hit!
+I used "no-chicken" broth for the stuffing and added an extra teaspoon of poultry seasoning too.
+If you don't know who Bryanna is go visit her blog, recipes galore!!!
 Finally what I wait for all year long, Brussels sprouts.
 Brandie and I adore them so when winter comes we are all over them.
 These were roasted with some olive oil, salt, and garlic.
 Yum!

 Sorry no desserts kids.
 I have been off sugar for nearly 2 months and am doing my best to continue, so apples have become my favorite dessert.
 An apple a day keeps the doctor away. :o)